gbif/occurrence/occurrence-cli/README.md

 ```
 Note: The config folder must include a hbase-site.xml file

-### Usage generate-crawls-report
+### Usage previous-crawls-manager
-This cli target will generate a report for all crawls of occurrence records included in the Occurrence HDFS table.
+This cli target is used to manage occurrence records from previous crawls.
+It works on the Occurrence HDFS table.

-It will wait for completion and terminate.
+Options:

+ * `--report-location`: location to save the report (in JSON format)
+ * `--display-report`: display the report in the console
+ * `--dataset-key`: specify a specific dataset UUID.
+ * `--delete`: issue delete occurrence messages if the number of record to delete is below the threshold.

 ```bash
 java -jar occurrence-cli.jar generate-crawls-report --conf occurrence_crawls_report.yaml